 - 1. Health Economics: recognized as essential for quantifying the cost-effectiveness and cost-utility of validated, efficacious maneuver (and thus justifying their application to patients on economic grounds), and for analyzing the efficiency of alternative methods of financing and organizing health care systems as well as delivering specific services, this area has both flourished and has pointed out the need for additional developments in the Department (see #3). - 2.
 Public Health (class big "E") Epidemiology and Public Health: recognized as essential for determining the distribution and determinants of disease (including occupational and environmental causes of human illness), this area has flourished and has added a key dimension to the graduate programs as the latter has attracted a broader array of applicants.
-The Public Health and Preventive Medicine Residency Program has existed in the Department since the early 1980s. - 3.
+The Public Health and Preventive Medicine Residency Program has existed in the Department since the early 1980s and a Master of Public Health (MPH) Program was developed by the Department in 2015. - 3.
 Medical Informatics and Knowledge Transfer: recognized as essential for making the validated, efficacious intervention accessible to, and adopted by, the frontline clinician, this new area has in part developed as a natural extension of the Department's long-standing involvement in educational research (including collaboration with the Program for Educational Development) and is rapidly developing both local and international programs.
 The EHealth and Health Education master's programs have grown out of this expertise and interest. - 4.
 Health Services Research and Policy: recognized as essential for understanding health service delivery and effecting the translation of validated, effective findings into professional and governmental policy, this area of the Department is seen as an essential element in the sequence of events that can most successfully be achieved if this information is to reach those who can benefit from it.